DosMike/SM-TrustFactor/README.md

 The TrustLevel is simply the sum of all trust flags a player has (currently max 9)

 Other plugins might offer you to customize the required trust flags similar to admin flag strings.
-These consist of the letters above and optionally a number.
-The number is the minimum amount of flags that have to check out of those specified.
-For example the value `tf1` would mean that the player would either have to be premium or donor. `tfd2` would require at least two of the three flags.
-No number requires all flags.
+The format is as follows: `RRR+TTTn`
+For a client to be trusted to do an action, all `R` flag chars from the list above have to be set.
+Additionally the client needs all `n` flag of the optional group of `T` flag characters.
+Lastly you can use an asterisk (`*`) to mean all trust flags.
+Both sides are optional, meaning you don't have to put required or optional flags.

+Examples:
+* `tg+*2` requires the player to have both the configured server time and global game playtime, in addition to two more trust flags
+* `pso1` only requires one of: public profile, profile setup or not-new profile
+* `*+*9` requires all flags in the first part, the `+*9` has no effect
+* `fd` requires the player to be donor and not be free to play
+* `pf+tg` requires a public profile and non-f2p account, as well as one of the two playtime requirements

 Please keep in mind that depending on the setup, the TrustLevel might never exceed 2 (`td`)!

 ## Commands and Config

-The only command is `/checktrust player` that will reply with a report of known values for the specified player.
+Print a report of known values for the specified player with `/checktrust player`.
 This command requires the generic admin flag.

+Reload all players trust values with `/reload_playertrust`.
+This is an administrative command and requires the ban flag (same flag as `/reloadadmins`)

 The config is automatically generated in cfg/sourcemod/plugin.trustfactor.cfg